danielireson/formplug/README.md

 ![Submission preview](readme-screenshot.png)

 ### Encrypt your email address
-The email address can be encyrpted so it's not visible in the request or HTML page source.
+The email address can be encrypted so it's not visible in the request or HTML page source.
 It's encrypted and decrypted using the encryption key in *config.json*.
 If this key is changed then the email's encrypted string will also change.
 ``` html
 # make a GET request to the encrypt endpoint to get the hex string
 https://apigatewayurl.com/encrypt/johndoe@example.com